-Kevala Retreat is a Buddha-Dhamma refuge in southwestern Wisconsin that hosts individual and small group contemplative retreats.
+Kevala Retreat is a Buddha-Dhamma refuge in southwestern Wisconsin that hosts individual and small group self-retreats for mature students of Buddha-Dhamma.
 Our roots are in the Thai Theravada tradition of Buddhism and we are inspired by Suan Mokkh, the “Garden of Liberation” founded by Buddhadasa Bhikkhu in southern Thailand.
 We are dedicated to providing a natural setting for personal retreat and study, and living out Buddhist ethics of healing, right relationship, ecological care, and social responsibility in the service of awakening to wholeness (kevala).
-People from all faith traditions, or no particular tradition, are welcome here for their inner work.
+People from non-Buddhist traditions that are in harmony with Buddha-Dhamma, contemplative silence, solitude and simplicity, are welcome for contemplative retreat here.
 Kevala Retreat operates on a donation basis and is supported by the generosity of guests, and others who appreciate Kevala’s existence.